- Business of Aging

 We build better homes – and better lives.

 People are living longer than ever before and most older adults will run out of money at some point in their lives.
-The majority of St. Mary residents rely on Social Security as their only source of income with an average annual income of $13,500 a year, making them vulnerable to living in unsafe housing and neighborhoods.
+The majority of St. Mary residents rely on Social Security as their only source of income, with an average annual income of $15,000 annually, making them vulnerable to living in unsafe housing and neighborhoods.
 In fact, fifteen percent of our residents were previously homeless.

 We start with affordable housing because we know a safe home is the foundation for a high-quality life.
 Our apartments are designed with older people in mind, and include features like zero-step entries, roll-in showers, and community spaces.
 They’re more accessible than 99% of housing in the country and allow our residents to age in their homes and avoid Medicaid nursing homes.